Dragan Primorac: Ministerial career

-In 2005, the Ministry of Education under Primorac started a project called the Croatian national education standard for elementary schools ("HNOS") which was supposed to be applied in all schools in 2006, but was applied during 2007.
+In 2005, the Ministry of Education under Primorac started a project called the Croatian national education standard for elementary schools ("H.N.O.S.") which was supposed to be applied in all schools in 2006, but was applied during 2007.
 He also completed one of the most important projects during his term: Implementation of two foreign languages in Croatian primary schools.

 Primorac proposed the National Programme of Measures for the Implementation of Compulsory Secondary Education to Croatian Parliament, based on Article 80 Constitution of the Republic of Croatia.
 During its session on June 21, 2007, Parliament adopted the program as the optimal model to solve the problems of poor education structure of Croatian population, and the frequency of early school dropouts.

 Within the National Programme of Measures for the Implementation of Compulsory Secondary Education, a series of incentives, such as free textbooks, free transport and housing in student dormitories have been offered to make secondary education accessible to everyone.
 In 2006, Minister Primorac introduced the concept of free textbooks and announced that all pupils of elementary schools and pupils of the first class of secondary schools will have their schoolbooks funded by the Government.
 On May 12, 2009, Primorac announced that the Ministry reached a deal with the publishers of schoolbooks in Croatia so that the Government would pay for the schoolbooks of all classes (including second, third and fourth grades of secondary schools), for the sum of 440 million kunas, the same prices as the year before.

-During 2008 he introduced for the first time in Croatia, independent external evaluation of education "National exams", while in 2009, he launched the State Matura (national standard tests equal to SAT) for all students who are planning to continue their education in Universities.
+During 2008 he introduced for the first time in Croatia, independent external evaluation of education "National exams", while in 2009, he launched the State Matura (national standard tests equal to S.A.T.) for all students who are planning to continue their education in Universities.

 Under his leadership, the Ministry also applied the Bologna process in the academic year 2005/2006.

 Within the area of a science project for the return of Croatian scientists from abroad was started and since 2004 over 120 scientists have returned to Croatia.
 The programme Unity through Knowledge yielded approximately 40 competitive research projects with returnee and Diaspora (Croatian professionals working abroad) participation.

 On June 16, 2009, weekly magazine Nacional announced that "Primorac will soon become the first minister in the history of Croatia to resign at the peak of his political career".
 On July 1, 2009, he resigned together with Ivo Sanader, although the media had reported him planning to resign several weeks prior to the abrupt departure of Sanader.
 Primorac also gave back his Parliament seat to the party, and was replaced by Goran Marić.
-In the newly formed government of Jadranka Kosor, he was replaced by his former state-secretary Radovan Fuchs, who reversed the Primorac’s free schoolbook policy in his first week in office.
+In the newly formed government of Jadranka Kosor, he was replaced by his former state-secretary Radovan Fuchs, who reversed Primorac's free schoolbook policy in his first week in office.

-The award for numerous efforts made in the Croatian educational system is the survey of the famous Newsweek which rated Croatia 22nd in education ahead of 12 countries from the G20 group.
+The award for numerous efforts made in the Croatian educational system is the survey by Newsweek that rated Croatia 22nd in education, ahead of 12 countries from the G20 group.